6/20/25

 Upcoming presentations include:

-In addition to "Walking the Erie Canalway Trail," Lisa is the author of several books, such as "Mystic Seafarer's Trail," which features her defeat as a sailor when she abandoned ship.
+BIO: Lisa Saunders of Baldwinsville is a Canalway Challenge Ambassador, an "end-to-ender," having walked 360 miles between Buffalo and Albany, is an interviewer for PAC-B TV and in addition to "Walking the Erie Canalway Trail," she is the author of several books, such as "Mystic Seafarer's Trail," which features her defeat as a sailor when she abandoned ship.

 Eagle Newsroom: “B’ville couple completes Erie Canalway Challenge: Saunders continue to spread CMV awareness” (Edwards, A., May 19,, 2025).
 (Print)